apache/doris/docs/en/docs/data-operate/update-delete/update.md

   |---|---|---|
   | 1 | 100 | Pending shipments |

-## Update primary key column data
+## Update primary key column
-Currently, the Update operation only supports updating the Value column, and the update of the Key column can refer to [Using FlinkCDC to update key column data synchronously](../../ecosystem/flink-doris-connector.md#Use-FlinkCDC-to-update-Key-column-data-synchronously)
+Currently, the Update operation only supports updating the Value column, and the update of the Key column can refer to [Using FlinkCDC to update key column](../../ecosystem/flink-doris-connector.md#Use-FlinkCDC-to-update-Key-column)

 ## More Help